EdoWhite/T5-Text-to-Title/README.md

 A running version of the model is [hosted on Huggingface](https://huggingface.co/EdBianchi/T5-finetuned-abstracts).

 Collection of Jupyter Notebooks focusing on the fine-tuning of T5 for text summarization and title generation.
+The idea is to generate a summary short enough to be a possible title.
 A version of the fine-tuned model is hosted on Huggingface and can be tested directly from the browser (hosted inference API).
 The fine-tuned model can be downloaded and used through the Huggingface API.

 ## Model Card